joesanfilippo/rtd_ontime_departure/docs/README.md

 Since I polled the Vehicle Position feed every minute, there will often be rows that include a vehicle in transit to a stop.
 I decided to solve for this issue first by sorting the data by vehicle, then timestamp which will give me ordinal data as the vehicle moves along their trip.
 Once I had that, I needed to see if the current row was a vehicle arriving at a station.
 In order to determine this, I needed to see if the next row after had a different stop_id (indicating that the vehicle was either at or very soon arriving at a stop).
 I grouped my Pandas DataFrame by `trip_id` and `vehicle_label` and shifted `stop_id` by -1 to see if the next row had a different stop_id from the current_row.
 Finally I removed any rows where the `current_stop_id` == `next_stop_id` since those meant that the vehicle was in transit to the next stop and not currently there.

 Once I had my data down to just rows where a vehicle was at or immediately arriving at a stop, I performed the more computationally intensive operations like:
-* joining the .txt files from the GTFS data by their primary keys in the main data set
+* Joining the .txt files from the GTFS data by their primary keys in the main data set
-* selecting just the columns I wanted to use going forward
+* Selecting just the columns I wanted to use going forward
 * Replacing the integer codes in current_status and route_type with their real-world values:

     ```python